elenderg/PAL-1000/instruções de compilação.md

 `\Compile the directory (stop).`

 131. Our goal in this step is to gather enough information so we can formulate a convenient "moniker" for each routine.
-Let's begin by putting back the definition of a moniker (and a partial moniker, while we're at it):` - `
+Let's begin by putting back the definition of a moniker (and a partial moniker, while we're at it):

 `A moniker is a string.`

 `A partial moniker is a moniker.`

 Then let's consider an example from the Cal Monet.
-The moniker for this routine...` - `
+The moniker for this routine...

-`To create a work given a URL:
+`To create a work given a URL:`

 ... looks like this: